lgastako/tdf/README.md

 We take vectors of rows as input and turn it into rows of vectors to operate on.

-TODO: mutability
+** BIG TODO: mutability **

-DataFrames enable the following types of operations:

-- Add columns
-- Remove columns
+- TODO List:
+  - Tests to ensure indexes are properly preserved along the lines of whatever Pandas does
   - Add rows
   - Remove rows
   - Perform aggregate computations over the rows
-- Calculate new columns as a function of existing rows
-- Create from a list of Haskell data types
-- Generate from a generator function like vectors

-In general we want most operations that change the DataFrame to return another DataFrame so that labels and indexes are maintained.
-Of course we have operations for extract lists, scalars, etc. from the DataFrames for further processing.
+  - TODOs in code... in particular:
+    - eliminating the Forall on column counts and the like

 ## More